 Perhaps the easiest of these issues to resolve is the dissolution of the marriage itself.
 Unlike many states, Arizona does not require a specific reason for divorce.
 Arizona judges do not need to make a finding as to why one or both parties want to be divorced.
 It’s enough for one party to indicate their desire to be divorced and that the marriage is irretrievably broken.
 Under Scottsdale Arizona law, the reason for divorce is irrelevant.

-Even though a specific reason for divorce is not mandatory, there are some specific requirements that must be met before a judge can grant a divorce.
+Even though a specific reason for divorce is not mandatory, some specific requirements must be met before a judge can grant a divorce.
 See A.R.S 25-312.

 These requirements include the following:

 - At least one of the parties must have lived in Arizona for at least 90 days before the date the divorce action is commenced.
 Military personnel who are stationed in Arizona can commence a dissolution matter after they have been stationed in the state for at least 90 days.

 - The parties must be made aware of Conciliation Services; a free service offered through the courts to try to help parties reconcile their marriage.
 The court must further find that the parties do not believe such services would help save the marriage.

 - That the marriage is irretrievably broken

 - The court must consider any custody, child support and spousal maintenance issues that may be present in the case.

 If the court does not find that each of these requirements has been met, the court cannot take jurisdiction over the matter and the divorce cannot be granted.